-All Serious Occurrence documentation must be kept on the premises of the child care program or in the case of home child care, at the main office of the Children's Village.
+All Serious Occurrence documentation must be kept on the premises of the child care program or in the case of home child care, at the Children's Village main office.

-Anaphylactic Policy
+Anaphylaxis Policy

 In accordance with CCEYA, all child care programs must have a policy dealing with anaphylactic shock.
-The following outlines the procedures for providers:
+The following outlines the procedures for Providers:

-- The Anaphylaxis Alert and Permission Form signed by the child's parent or guardian will be given to the provider.
-It indicates the nature of the allergy, symptoms, the emergency procedure to be followed and gives permission to the provider (or the provider's designate) to undertake the emergency procedure for a child who is known to possess a life threatening allergic reaction; - Providers and home child care advisors must also review and sign the Anaphylaxis Alert and Permission Form: - Children may be permitted to carry their own emergency allergy medication or asthma medication.
+- The Anaphylaxis Alert and Permission Form signed by the child's parent/guardian or guardian will be given to the Provider.
+It indicates the nature of the allergy, symptoms, the emergency procedure to be followed and gives permission to the Provider (or the Provider's designate) to undertake the emergency procedure for a child who is known to possess a life-threatening allergic reaction. - Providers and Child Care Advisors must also review and sign the Anaphylaxis Alert and Permission Form. - Children may be permitted to carry their own emergency allergy medication or asthma medication.
 Where applicable, this will be noted on the Anaphylaxis Alert and Permission Form.
-In such circumstances, prior permission from the child's physician will be obtained; - A provider caring for a child who is known to have life threatening allergies must follow noted procedures that reduce the risk of exposure to the child's allergy, be aware of symptoms and knowledgeable of the procedure for administering an auto injector (EpiPen); - The Child Care Advisor will review the treatment procedure with the provider at the time it becomes known that a child possesses a life threatening allergic reaction and on an annual basis thereafter: - If an EpiPen is administered, the provider must call 911 immediately, followed by a call to the parent; - The EpiPen that was used for the child should be sent in the ambulance; - The provider must sign the Medication Record as soon as time permits.
+In such circumstances, prior permission from the child's physician will be obtained.

+- If food is being provided by the parent/guardian, it must be stated in the Anaphylaxis and Permission Form, outlining what meals or snacks will be provided and storage of food.
+All food must be labelled with the child's full name. - A Provider caring for a child who is known to have life threatening allergies must follow noted procedures that reduce the risk of exposure to the child's allergy, be aware of symptoms and knowledgeable of the procedure for administering an auto injector (EpiPen). - The Child Care Advisor will review the treatment procedure with the Provider at the time it becomes known that a child possesses a life-threatening allergic reaction and on an annual basis thereafter. - If an EpiPen is administered, the Provider must call 911 immediately, followed by a call to the parent/guardian. - The EpiPen that was used for the child should be sent in the ambulance. - The Provider must sign the Medication Record as soon as time permits.